Dental Implants vs. Dentures? Learn how dental implants may be a superior option for replacement of missing teeth.

 The average denture patient with an excellent fitting denture eats at 15-20% efficiency when compared to a person with natural teeth.
 As the jawbone shrinks, your chewing efficiency is reduced even more, making it difficult to eat certain foods.
 Dental implants can restore chewing efficiency comparable to that of natural teeth.

 This allows you to eat your favorite foods with confidence and without pain, enjoy what everyone is eating and not think twice about it.
-A full upper denture covers the palate of the mouth and reduces the ability to taste foods.
-With dental implants, you can have the palate removed from your upper denture so you can taste and enjoy your food.
+A full upper denture covers the palate of the mouth and reduces your ability to taste foods.
+With dental implants, your palate is exposed so you can taste and enjoy your food.

 Dental implants can eliminate the numerous embarrassing inconveniences of removable partial and full dentures.
 You will eliminate the use of gooey denture adhesives that must be re-applied throughout the day.
-You will no longer need to cover your mouth when you laugh or smile, for fear that your teeth will pop out or fall down.
+Above all, you will no longer need to cover your mouth when you laugh or smile, for fear that your teeth will pop out or fall down.

 Protect Your Remaining Natural Teeth: